juan95ns/PaymentService/README.md

 processing in a secure manner.

 #### Security requirements:
-***Needs to be deployed in a PCI DSS compliant environment.***
+*Needs to be deployed in a PCI DSS compliant environment.*

 ### CORE
-//TODO
+ToDo
 #### Security requirements:
-- Needs to be deployed in a PCI DSS compliant environment.
+*Needs to be deployed in a PCI DSS compliant environment.*

 ### Offline
-//TODO
+ToDo

 ### Notification
-//TODO
+ToDo

 ## License